Apteco/py-apteco/docs/source/tutorials/tutorial_02.rst

 Tables
 ======

-The FastStats system tables are accessible via the ``tables`` attribute on the ``Session``, which returns a Python dictionary, with the table names as keys which map to a ``Table`` object representing the table.
+The FastStats system tables are accessible via the :attr:`tables` attribute on the :class:`Session`, which returns a Python dictionary, with the table names as keys which map to a :class:`Table` object representing the table.

 This example loops through the tables and prints each one's name: